 If you want to volunteer but do not have the means to travel internationally, consider joining one of IVHQ's volunteer programs in your home country.
 For example, we offer a wide range of US volunteer programs, or you can make an impact on important social and environmental projects from home on one of Intern Abroad HQ's remote internship.Learn more about flexible booking

 Travel insurance for Covid-19

-For UK residents, all World Nomads policies include emergency medical assistance, hospitalization and repatriation cover if you get sick with Covid-19 while abroad.
-Upgrade to an Explorer plan and you'll also have cover for some Covid-19 related events, including cancelation, trip interruption expenses, and some quarantine costs.
-In addition, there's cover for healthcare workers, residential care workers and law enforcement officers who have their pre-arranged leave canceled by their employer due to Covid-19.
+For residents of more than 90 countries, including those living in the USA, Canada and UK, World Nomads policies may include emergency medical assistance, hospitalization and repatriation cover if you get sick with Covid-19 while abroad.
+You may also have cover for some Covid-19 related events, including cancellation, trip interruption expenses, accommodation closure due to a confirmed case, and some quarantine costs.

 Health & safety measures